Medusa Society

-The Medusa Society is an undergraduate secret society at Trinity College, Hartford, Connecticut.
-Though non-continuous in its presence on campus, a purported founding date of 1840 would make it one of the oldest societies at the college.
+The Medusa Society is an active undergraduate secret society at Trinity College, Hartford, Connecticut.
+Though non-continuous in its presence on campus, it had a purported founding date of 1840.
+It went inactive in the 1970s.

-Founding
+History

-Modeled on the senior societies at Yale, Medusa was founded at Trinity in June 1892 by a group of eighteen Juniors as a student governmental body and honor society "responsible for the maintenance of College tradition."
-The members wore pins bearing the head of Medusa, which lent its name to the society.
+Modeled on the senior societies at Yale, Medusa was founded at Trinity in June 1892 by a group of eighteen juniors as a student governmental body and honor society "responsible for the maintenance of College tradition."
 This organization was believed to be the direct successor to the Grand Tribunal, an institution founded at Washington College in 1840 by seniors and juniors as a rudimentary form of student government which had ceased to exist by 1890.